Friday, November 01, 2024

 But they WILL come out.

-This is why you meet little old people that are very cranky.
+This is why you meet some little old people who are very cranky.
 Do you blame them?
 They are trying to hold 8 or 9 beach balls under water.
-That's almost IMPOSSIBLE?
+That's almost IMPOSSIBLE!

 I had learned to be strong, determined, focused, tough.